luetkemj/jsrlt/tutorial/part2.md

 });
 ```

 `renderableEntities` will keep track of all entities that contain both the Position _and_ Appearance components.
 Let's use this query to loop through all renderableEntities and log the result to our javascript console.
-Go ahead and add the actual system at the end `./src/systems/render.js`.
+Go ahead and add the actual system at the end of `./src/systems/render.js`.

 ```javascript
 export const render = () => {